MUON+: Towards More Effective Muon via One Additional Normalization Step for LLM Pre-training: Introduction

 \section{Introduction}

 Based on the empirical observation of scaling laws \cite{kaplan2020scaling, hoffmann2022training, kumar2025scaling}, powerful foundation models such as GPT, DeepSeek, LLaMA, and Gemini \cite{achiam2023gpt,liu2024deepseek, grattafiori2024llama, team2023gemini} have been trained and widely deployed.
 Nevertheless, as the sizes of both model parameters and training datasets reach extreme levels, the computational cost of pre-training has become prohibitively high.
-This challenge has motivated increasing research dedicated to improving pre-training efficiency \cite{mehmood2023efficient, han2024sltrain, you2019large, zhao2024galore, zhang2025lax,liu2025cola}, with a particular emphasis on the critical role of optimizers.
+This challenge has motivated increasing research dedicated to improving pre-training efficiency \cite{mehmood2023efficient, han2024sltrain, cesistasqueezing, zhao2024galore, zhang2025lax,liu2025cola}, with a particular emphasis on the critical role of optimizers.
 Although Adam \cite{kingma2014adam} and AdamW \cite{loshchilov2017decoupled} are still the dominant optimizers, numerous efficient optimizers have been proposed to reduce the computing or memory cost of large-scale pre-training \cite{kingma2014adam, loshchilov2017decoupled,liu2024sophia,jordan2024muon,yuan2024mars,vyas2025soap,Li_2018,li2018preconditionermatrixliegroup,pooladzandi2024curvatureinformedsgdgeneralpurpose,li2022blackboxliegroup,li2024stochastichessianfittingslie,pethick2025trainingdeeplearningmodels}.

-Recently, the Muon optimizer~\cite{jordan2024muon} has shown promising performance in pre-training.
-The key idea of Muon is to orthogonalize the momentum matrix via Newton–Schulz iterations, a scheme designed to effectively counteract gradient rank collapse.
-Recent research \cite{liu2025muon} has also validated the scalability of Muon for massive foundation models.
-This scalability has led to its widespread adoption; Muon is now integral to the pre-training of leading models like Kimi and GLM \cite{team2025kimi,ding2025kimi,zeng2025glm,team2025kimivl}, delivering tangible performance gains.
-Furthermore, a growing body of literature continues to investigate Muon across various dimensions, including its efficiency, scalability, effectiveness, and theoretical interpretability \cite{zhang2026teon,bernstein2025deriving,khaled2025muonbp,amsel2025polar,li2025normuon,kovalev2025understanding}.
+Among these, the Muon optimizer~\cite{jordan2024muon} has recently emerged as a strong choice for pre-training.
+Its key idea is to orthogonalize the momentum matrix via Newton--Schulz iterations, flattening its singular spectrum to mitigate ``rank collapse'' of the update.
+Muon has been shown to scale to massive foundation models~\cite{liu2025muon} and is now integral to production-scale systems such as Kimi and GLM~\cite{team2025kimi,ding2025kimi,zeng2025glm,team2025kimivl}.
+A rapidly growing literature further studies Muon's efficiency, scalability, and theoretical properties~\cite{zhang2026teon,bernstein2025deriving,khaled2025muonbp,amsel2025polar,li2025normuon,kovalev2025understanding}.